bugfix4u/riverlife/README.md

 # **River Life**

 ## Description
 This code is part of the River Life project I am developing, to build an Amazon Alexa skill to report river hydrolic observations from NOAA collection sites.
-This app is currently made of of three micro services: a collector service, a postgres database, and an API server.
-The collection service pulls down and parses RSS feeds for each state, and from those feeds is collects over 11,000+ collection sites arond the US.
-This data is then put in a Postgres DB for use by the REST API server.
+This app is currently made up of three micro services: a collection service, a postgres database, and an API server.
+The collection service is multi-threaded service that pulls down and parses RSS feeds for each state, and from those RSS feeds is collects over 11,000+ collection sites around the United States.
+This data is then parsed and put in a Postgres DB for use by the REST API server.
 This is still a work in progress.

 ## ToDo
 This is the current ToDo list in no particular order or priority